Tekenlight/evpoco/README.md

 - [Customized redis client](https://github.com/Tekenlight/hiredis)

 Currently the dependencies maintained in Tekenlight have to be built first and installed before building evpoco.
-(TDB) Customized libev, Customized lua 5.3.5 and efio are to be merged into the evpoco repository
+(TDB) Customized libev, Customized lua 5.3.5 and evpoco, efio, redis client, postgresql client  are to be merged into single repository evpoco

 Building with CMake (linux and MacOS):
 -------